What Causes IT Band Syndrome? A Physio Explains

-Although it’s a critical part of your anatomy, the IT Band is still a mystery to clinicians.
-That’s why a lot of research is being done to better understand how it works and what causes IT Band Syndrome.
-In the next few of sections, I’ll explain some the key findings discovered in recent years and why the treatment of IT Band Syndrome is changing.
+Although it’s a critical part of your anatomy, the IT Band is still a mystery to many.
+However, a lot of research is now being done to better understand how the IT Band works and what causes IT Band Syndrome.
+In the next few sections, I’ll explain some of the key findings discovered in recent years and why the treatment of IT Band Syndrome is changing.

 The Question of Friction

 One of the most significant breakthroughs has been identifying that the IT Band is attached to the thigh bone the whole way down from hip to knee.
 Previously, we thought that it was only connected to bone at the top of the pelvis and bottom of the knee with a huge free gap in between.

 This may seem minor, but it actually underpins our entire understanding of IT Band Syndrome.
 If the IT Band was free to move around, then it could rub the outer bone of the knee as you bend and straighten your leg during running.
 This is what we used to think led to the pain and many people called it IT Band ‘friction’ Syndrome.